| Interface: As PhotoTools is a plug-in,

 improved on its text features, this plug-in has unique features that

+extend the Photoshop 5.0 Type tool.
 Users Guide: Extensis always does a good job with its manuals.
 The User's

-(1) Getting Started--Basic Animations; (2) Working with Masks; (3) Working with Transitions and Gradient Masks;
+Guide, about 183 pages, is very thorough, and includes 7 tutorials: (1) Getting Started--Basic Animations; (2) Working with Masks; (3) Working with Transitions and Gradient Masks;

 (4) Working with Nested Sub-Animations; (5) Exporting; (6) Creating a Texture for Buttons; and (7) Creating Buttons